Mattia Destro

-Mattia Destro ([matˈtiːa ˈdɛstro]; born 20 March 1991) is an Italian professional footballer who plays as a striker for Serie A club Empoli.
+Mattia Destro ([matˈtiːa ˈdɛstro]; born 20 March 1991) is an Italian professional footballer who plays as a striker.
 He has also featured at international level, holding eight caps for Italy.

 Club career

 Youth career

 Destro began his career with hometown club Ascoli.
 In the 2004–05 season, he played in the Giovanissimi Nazionali squad, while his father Flavio was coaching the Allievi Nazionali team.
 In mid-2005, he joined Inter Milan's youth system.

 Destro was the top-scorer of the Giovanissimi Nazionali team in the 2005–06 season, the second top-scorer of the Allievi Nazionali team in the 2006–07 season (behind Mario Balotelli), and the second top-scorer of the Primavera team in the 2008–09 season (behind Aiman Napoli).
 Destro won the league with the Allievi Nazionali team in 2008, and also played for the Primavera team – the senior youth team, scoring four goals in the league group stage; 1 in Primavera league playoff, winning 2008 Torneo di Viareggio and losing to Sampdoria in the final of the Primavera League.

 Destro scored 18 goals in the 2009–10 Campionato Nazionale Primavera Group Stage and played a few club friendly matches for the first team.
 Destro won the 2009–10 UEFA Champions League despite not being used in any of the matches — he had been included in the Champions League list as one of the under-21 youth products in the B list since the 2008–09 edition of the tournament.